calizarr/PhenoPiSight/pi_files/README.md

 Files on the Raspberry PIs
 ==========================

+# All of these files when used belong on the Raspberry PI!!! #

 ### Camera prefix files ###

   * camera.py is deprecated.
 It used to be for timelapse photos controlled by python on the rPI instead of a cronjob.